steakwipe/ytdl-namer/README.md

      From there we can pass it along to mutagen.
 The main tag we're looking to set in Mutagen is TPE2.
 This is known as the Band/Orchestra tag, or more commonly "Album Artist".
-This is the unpopular tag that we will utilize for our URL.
+This is the unpopular tag that we will utilize for our URL, no idea how to do that yet but it doesn't look hard.